 The centre is run by the clinical Lead Louise Barrett (BSc Hons, MCSP, HPC Reg).
 Louise is a Physiotherapist trained in Hippotherapy and Equine Rehabilitation.
 She has a vast knowledge and experience of horses and qualifications in horse care.
 She has a great commitment to showing how these animals can truly help people who have special needs.
 Louise has achieved her UK CC coaching qalification in association with the RDA.
 She is also qualified to teach baby massage and children’s Pilates.
 As well as a being a mother of 3 young children, Louise is also involved as a Girl Guide Leader at a local Rainbows group and has a great afinity towards children.

-REACH will be set up as a Charitable Incorporated Organisation (CIO) with the following Trustees:
+REACH has been set up as a Charitable Incorporated Organisation (CIO).Our current Trustees are: